pgorni/mami-the-spoiler-bot/README.md

 You can specify the `MAMI_DB` variable (ex.: `export MAMI_DB=(...)` in order to connect to an external database.
 The bot will understand a database connection URI (more on this [here](https://sequel.jeremyevans.net/rdoc/files/doc/opening_databases_rdoc.html#label-Using+the+Sequel.connect+method)).

+**Note 1: The database has to exist first.
+The bot doesn't create databases on its own.**

+**Note 2: If you have special symbols in your password, for example: '@', you have to URL-encode it.
+More on this can be found [here](https://github.com/jeremyevans/sequel/issues/1361).
+There are several URL-encoding tools available online.**

 #### 2. Use a default SQLite3 database

 If you don't specify a database URI, a default SQLite3 database file `mami_server_configs.sqlite` will be created in the bot's directory.